-- 505. Evangelism.
+505. Evangelism.
 An exhaustive treatment of the principles governing effective evangelism, both public and personal, in its threefold division: (1) the messengers; (2) the message; (3) the method.
 Prescribed, first year, one hour, second semester.
+Professor Chafer.

-Professor Chafer. - 506.
-The Minister and His Work.
+506. The Minister and His Work.
 The first half of this course is given to a consideration of the minister, his calling, functions, life, relationships, ministries, and problems.
 The second half considers the church at work, giving particular emphasis to the minister's responsibility in Christian education, church organization, and church administration.
 Prescribed, third year, second semester, two hours.
+Professor Nash.

-Professor Nash. - 507, 508.
+507, 508.
 Practical Work.
 Reports every four weeks on practical activities in ministry.
 Students are required to engage regularly in definite ministry.
 Prescribed, first year, both semesters.
-No credit, Professor Nash. - 509, 510.
+No credit.
+Professor Nash.

+509, 510.
 Practical Work.
 Same as 507, 508.
 Prescribed, second year, both semesters.
 No credit.
+Professor Nash.

-Professor Nash. - 511.
-Spiritual Life.
+511. Spiritual Life.
 A study of the revealed spiritual laws which govern true Christian character and service, emphasizing the sufficiency of the divine provisions, the heart conditions which qualify holy living, and spiritual power in preaching.
 Prescribed, first year, fall semester, two hours.
 Professor Chafer.

-- 551. Expository Preaching.
+551. Expository Preaching.
 Preaching from selected epistles of the New Testament is studied through the construction of consecutive outlines for a course of sermons through the epistle.
 Special assignment in collateral reading with oral and written reports required of each student.
 Elective, two hours.
+Professor Nash.

-Professor Nash. - 552.
-Public Speaking and Reading.
+552. Public Speaking and Reading.
 A special course for those desiring additional training in public speaking and public reading.
 Attention is given to the public reading of the Scriptures, hymns, etc. Elective, one hour.
+Professor Nash.

-Professor Nash. - 553.
-The History of Preaching.
+553. The History of Preaching.
 A survey of the art of preaching throughout the Christian centuries.
 Attention is given to outstanding men in the several centuries, to note the methods of preparation and delivery.
 Prerequisite, one year of seminary training.
-Elective, two hours, spring semester, 1945.
-Professor Nash. - 554.
-Liturgics.
+Elective, two hours, spring semester.
+Professor Nash.

+554. Liturgics.
 A study of worship forms of the Anglican, Eastern Orthodox, and Roman churches.
 By comparison attention is given to free worship considering its advantages and disadvantages.
 The constituent elements of public worship are discussed with a view to effective procedure in worship.
 Elective, two hours, second semester.
+Professor Nash.

-Professor Nash. - 555.
-Written Ministry.
+555. Written Ministry.
 Preparation for effective writing in the Christian field, as well as for general thesis work.
 Directions for giving copy to the printer.
 Text: Writer's Guide and Index to English, Perrin.
-Elective, two hours, winter semester, 1945-1946.
-Professor Bennetch. - 556.
-Missionary Principles and Practice.
+Elective, two hours, winter semester.
+Professor Bennetch.

+556. Missionary Principles and Practice.
 This course will include a study of the missionary motives and principles of the entire missionary program.
 It will include helpful suggestions for the adjustment of a new missionary to his field.
-Elective, two hours, spring semester, 1946.
-Professor Siegel. - 557.
-Mission Seminar.
+Elective, two hours, spring semester.
+Professor Siegel.

+557. Mission Seminar.
 A detailed study of the history and problems of each mission field.
 Textbook: A History of the Expansion of Christianity, Latourette.
-Credit will be based on the amount of work, by sliding scale.
+Two hours credit for each volume outlined.
+Not more than two hours credit in any semester.
 Elective.
+Professor Siegel.

-Professor Siegel. - 558.
-Religious Education.
+558. Religious Education.
 This study will be in the field of the history of Religious Education, the educational program for the several age groups, with consideration of the psychology of each age group, the curriculum, and the organization for education.
-Elective, two hours, fall, 1945.
-Professor Nash. - 559.
-Comparative Religions.
+Elective, two hours, fall semester.
+Professor Nash.

+559. Comparative Religions.
 A detailed study of the comparisons of the great ethnic religions of the world.
-Elective, two hours, winter semester, 1945-1946.
+Elective, two hours.
 Professor Siegel.